Anthony Cerulli

 Research Interests

-My research has been supported by fellowships and grants from the Guggenheim Memorial Foundation; Kluge Center; National Endowment for the Humanities; American Council of Learned Societies; Institut d’études avancées de Paris; European Institutes for Advanced Studies; Library of Congress Asian Division; and Fulbright-Hays.
-I have been Directeur d’études invité at the École des hautes études en sciences sociales in Paris, and currently I am editor of India Review; associate editor of Asian Medicine; and on the editorial boards of two book series: “Global Histories of Premodern Health and Disease” (Edinburgh UP) and “Ancient Cultures of Knowledges and Sciences” (Mohr Siebeck).
+Anthony’s research has been supported by awards from the John Simon Guggenheim Memorial Foundation; John W. Kluge Center; National Endowment for the Humanities; American Council of Learned Societies; Institut d’études avancées de Paris; European Institutes for Advanced Studies; Library of Congress Asian Division; and Fulbright-Hays.
+He has been Directeur d’études invité at the École des hautes études en sciences sociales in Paris, and he is currently Editor of India Review and on the editorial boards of two book series: “Global Histories of Premodern Health and Disease” (Edinburgh UP) and “Ancient Cultures of Knowledges and Sciences” (Mohr Siebeck).

-I welcome inquiries and applications from students interested in pursuing graduate degrees in the areas of history of medicine and medical anthropology in South Asia, religion in South Asia, and global medical and health humanities.
+Anthony welcomes inquiries and applications from students interested in pursuing graduate degrees in the history of medicine and medical anthropology in South Asia, religion in South Asia, and global medical and health humanities.

 PUBLICATIONS & EXHIBITIONS

 2022, The Practice of Texts: Education and Healing in South India.
-Oakland: University of California Press (Luminos OA).
+Oakland: University of California Press (OA @ Luminos OA).

 2020, Time, Continuity, and Rupture: Medicines and Memories in South Asia.
 Co-edited with Lisa Brooks and Victoria Sheldon.
 Asian Medicine 15, no. 1.